lovemonkey257/dabble/README.md

 By default will select a station.
 Currently once a station is selected it will be used if left for 4 seconds.
 This feels more intuitive than then having to press the button to select.

-Press the button to bring up the menu which allows you to change a number of display settings such as Equaliser type, Station on/off, Levels on/off.
+Press the button to bring up the menu which allows you to change a number of dispay settings such as Equaliser type, Station on/off, Levels on/off.

 ### Right Encoder